On the transcendence of special values of Goss $L$-functions attached to Drinfeld modules: t -modules and Taelman t -motives

-In this section, we first introduce $t$-modules which can be seen as a higher dimensional generalization of Drinfeld $\bA$-modules (see \cite{And86}, \cite{BP20} for more details) and objects corresponding to them such as Anderson generating functions, biderivations and quasi-periodic functions.
-Then we briefly explain Taelman $t$-motives and their fundamental properties.
+In this section, we first review the notion of $t$-modules introduced by Anderson \cite{And86}.
+We also review effective $t$-motives which are closely related to $t$-modules.
+Then, we briefly explain Taelman $t$-motives and their fundamental properties.